 Recounting the things that she found attractive when visiting a Waldorf school, one writer speaks of a “dreamlike photograph of Rudolf Steiner which hung in a prominent position in the pale pink assembly hall.
 As far as I remember, there was something about him that was a little secretive and of which one did not speak.” — Agnes Nobel, EDUCATING THROUGH ART - The Steiner School Approach (Floris Books, 1991), p.
 30.

-The walls in Waldorf school are often painted ethereal hues.
+The walls in Waldorf schools are often painted ethereal hues.
 There is often a muted vibe in the air; hints of things left unsaid, hints of deep revelations unspoken.
 Photos of Steiner are rarely prominent, but sometimes they can be spotted, and often enough they seem somehow spiritual.
 Certainly there is often a suggestion of reverence directed to him, the founder and leader.

 For some visitors, such indicators are attractions; for others, they are warning signs.
 In retrospect, you may find that visiting a Waldorf school has told you more about yourself than about the school itself (which typically knows how to guard its secrets well).
 [See, e.g., “Clues”, “Secrets”, and “Advice for Parents”.]